andraztori/marrakesh/architecture.md

 The framework is designed to be extended without modifying core logic:

 ### New Bidding Strategies
-- Implement `CampaignBidder` trait with new bid calculation methods
+- Implement `CampaignBidderTrait` trait with new bid calculation methods
 - Add the new bidder to `CampaignType` enum and `Campaigns::add()` method
+- Place single-control bidders in `campaign_bidders_single.rs` or dual-control bidders in `campaign_bidders_double.rs`
-- Examples: All campaigns use `CampaignSimple` (or `CampaignDouble` for dual-target campaigns) with different `CampaignBidder` implementations
+- Examples: All campaigns use `CampaignGeneral` with different `CampaignBidderTrait` implementations

 ### New Pricing Models
 - Implement `SellerCharger` trait with new pricing logic